systemslab/docker-cephdev/teuth/README.md

 # Multiple Targets

-If more than one remote is needed, one can launch multiple containers and modify the `SSHD_PORT` variable for each `docker run` invocation.
+If more than one remote is needed, one can launch multiple containers locally and modify the `SSHD_PORT` variable for each `docker run` invocation.
 For example, for four teuthology remotes:

 ```bash
 docker run \